Graph-COM/HEPT/README.md

 ## TODO
 - [ ] Put more details in the README.
 - [ ] Add support for FlashAttn.
-- [ ] Modify the example code to have the same naming convention as mentioned in the paper.
 - [x] Add support for efficient processing of batched input.
 - [x] Add an example of HEPT with minimal code.